 Pramiracetam is non-addictive, and no significant adverse effects of long-term use have been documented.
-In fact, there is some evidence that this supplement may even promote brain health and to some extent restore function in aging brains.
+There is evidence that pramiracetam may even promote brain health and even restore function in aging brains.

 Where to Buy

-It isn’t usually possible to find pramiracetam in retail stores, but it is available from some specialty online stores that carry nootropics.
-It is important to stick to vendors that you can trust.
+It isn’t usually possible to find pramiracetam in retail stores, but it is available from specialty online stores that carry nootropics.
+It is important to order from reputable vendors.

-We recommend AbsorbYourHealth.com for ordering pramiracetam and other nootropics.
-All their products are tested by 3rd party laboratories for purity so you can rest assured that you are dealing with a company that stands by its products.
+We recommend PureNootropics.net for ordering pramiracetam and other nootropics.
+All their products are tested for purity by 3rd party laboratories.

 Though Pramiracetam is prescribed as a dementia treatment in Europe, in the US and Canada it is most frequently used off-label as a study aid and general cognition booster.